NIH HIV Research Budget

 OAR conducts an annual, multitiered review of all NIH grants, contracts, and intramural projects supported with funds designated for HIV/AIDS research to ensure that funding is based on current scientific opportunities and the priorities outlined in the NIH Strategic Plan for HIV and HIV-Related Research.

 OAR also uses this review to minimize duplication and encourage cross-Institute collaborations.
-The reviews help ensure that NIH HIV/AIDS research funds are allocated for maximal return on the public investment and are balanced with OAR’s comprehensive understanding of each IC’s mission and research portfolio as it relates to HIV/AIDS.
+The reviews help ensure that NIH HIV/AIDS research funds are allocated for maximal return on the public investment and are balanced with OAR’s comprehensive understanding of each ICO’s mission and research portfolio as it relates to HIV/AIDS.

 The annual Congressional Budget Justification explains the NIH HIV/AIDS budget to Congress: